 Revenue climbed in the private school group’s 2022 half year amid annual fee increases and a rise in average student numbers

 Business Day TV speak to RMB economist Siobhan Redford

 The claim by Sars that it costs the country R31bn is wrong — the real cost is about R4bn a year

 The internet shows pictures of fish getting oral swabs, which some interpret as a symbol of China’s overzealous zero-Covid policies

 Fast bowlers Kagiso Rabada and Anrich Nortjé make full use of conducive conditions to rip through the England top order

 It's always a good day when Porsche unveils a new 911 – particularly when it's a GT3 RS.

 What lessons can be drawn from the first 100 days of Brexit?
 Fewer than one might wish.
 The chaos of recent months underlines the difficulty, and maybe the pointlessness, of even trying to make forecasts amid such uncertainty.

 For a start, the pandemic has overwhelmed the short-term results of quitting the EU.
 All those calculations of the effects on Britain’s growth, trade and employment have been rendered null.
 Thanks to Covid-19 the British economy has slumped, trade volumes have crashed, and many jobs have disappeared perhaps never to return...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.